oneconvergence/dkube-examples/insurance/readme.md

    - That will show the Pipeline as it is executed

 ## Create Kubeflow Pipeline
- The workflow can be automated through a Kubeflow Pipeline.
-This section explains how to create a pipeline.
+ A Kubeflow Pipeline can be created that uses DKube capabilities to integrate the execution and provide a convenient way to analyze the results.
+This section explains how to create a Kubeflow Pipeline within DKube for the insurance example.

+ - Create and/or open a JupyterLab instance as described in the section "Create JupyterLab IDE"
+ - Navigate to the folder "/workspace/\<your-code-repo\>/pipeline"
+ - Fill in the required fields in the 4th cell as follows:
+   - training_program = \<your-code-repo\> (chosen during Code Repo creation}
+   - model = \<your-model-repo\> (chosen during Model Repo creation)
+   - Leave the other fields in their current selection

  - A pipeline is created from a JupyterLab IDE
  - Launch or select the JupyterLab IDE \<your-IDE-name\> (created in the IDE section)
  - Navigate to folder "/workspace/\<your-code-repo\>/insurance"